Archive product

 Description

-Under the original glass are images of saints Ambrose, Gregory the Martyr, Augustine, and Geronimo, engraved by the German artist Katharina Klauber (1740–1813), belonging to a renowned family of engravers from Augusta, Germany, specializing in high-quality religious images.
+Under the original glass are images of saints Ambrose, Gregory the Martyr, Augustine, and Geronimo, engraved by the German artist Katharina Klauber (1740-1813), belonging to a renowned family of engravers from Augusta, Germany, specializing in high-quality sacred images.
 Notably, the etchings depict:

 1. S. Gregorius M. Conscripsit sermones rectissimos et veritate plenos.
 Preacher 12.10;